Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Full Architecture and Technical Details

 The hippocampus maintains two replay stores over raw token chunks of fixed length $L_R$: a recent ring buffer and a long-term reservoir.
 Given a batch

 we keep the first

 non-overlapping chunks and reshape them into

 These chunks are written into the recent ring buffer by circular insertion.
-The long-term store uses reservoir sampling.
+The long term store uses reservoir sampling.
 If the reservoir capacity is $N_{\mathrm{long}}$ and it has already seen $n$ chunks, the next chunk replaces slot

 whenever $r<N_{\mathrm{long}}$.

 Replay sampling occurs before the current batch is written into either store.
 This guarantees that the replay loss at step $s$ depends only on chunks observed before step $s$.
 Let $B_R$ be the replay batch size and $\rho_{\mathrm{long}}$ the fraction drawn from the long-term store.
 The sample counts are